 Q. Why is fall the best time of year to fertilize?

 A. Plants are very much like bears when it comes to storing food.
 In the fall, all green perennial plants use their energy to store food and build roots.
 These same plants use all of their energies in the spring for top growth, flowering and fruit production.
 Our heaviest fertilizer applications take place in October and November.

 Q. Do I need to water after each treatment?

 A. The only application that needs to be watered in is your grub treatment.
 The rest of the applications are designed to work without watering or rainfall.

 Q. Why is mowing so important?

-A. Turf grass plants produce food through their leaves, photosynthesis!
-Mowing height, frequency, and keeping your blade sharp will produce a high quality turf and allow your lawn to develop a dense vigorous root system.
-3-3 ½” is the recommended mowing height for southern Ohio lawns is 3 to 3 ½ inches.
+A. Turf grass plants produce food through their leaves - photosynthesis.
+Mowing height, frequency and keeping your blade sharp will produce a high quality turf and allow your lawn to develop a dense vigorous root system.
+The recommended mowing height for southern Ohio lawns is 3 to 3 ½ inches.